borbware/unity-basics-course/tooltips/using-vscode.md

 ---
 ![](imgs/vscode-editor.png)

+## Annoying bullshit

+* Some default settings make things harder than they should be
+* Disable Three-way Merge editor
+  * *Preferences > Git: Merge Editor*
+* Disable autocomplete on certain characters
+  * *Preferences > Editor: Accept Suggestion On Commit Character*

 ## Using VS code like a pro

 * The key to using VS code effectively is ***mastering the shortcuts***.